Citrinate/CS2Script/README.md

 ## Introduction

-This is a userscript for managing your storage units and inspecting items.
+This is a userscript for managing your Counter-Strike 2 storage units and inspecting items.

 > [!NOTE]
 > This script requires that you use [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm)